Dawn of Possession: Music and lyrics

 Dawn of Possession has been described as a "frightening and wraith-like condemnation of Christianity."
+The album was written between 1988 and 1991, six of the songs having been demoed between 1988 and 1989, with the rest written in the two years after.
 The guitars are tuned to C Standard, though the band members did not know that during writing and rehearsals, since they did not have guitar tuners.
 Guitarists Ross Dolan and Robert Vigna tuned their guitars by ear, and Wilkinson emulated their intonation.
 Vigna explained, "I knew how to tune the guitar itself, and we could all tune our instruments, but never really paid attention to what key we were in.
 We knew we wanted to make things heavier, so we probably just tuned down more and more as time went on, not realizing just how much we did.
 That being said, whatever it was that I was tuning to, that's what it was."

 Legacy

 Greg Prato of AllMusic assessed, "Although it will never go down in metal history as a landmark album à la Master of Puppets or Reign in Blood, Dawn of Possession does show a band mastering a style that would eventually become quite commonplace in metal. [...]
 Looking back on it years later, Dawn of Possession was certainly a notable release in what would eventually be known as the "extreme metal" style."